Environment

 Vision and policy priorities

-Achieve 100% renewable energy
+Achieve 100% renewable energy nationwide

 We need a complete shift away from fossil fuels.
-We must build a green society, invest in alternative energy sources and energy efficiency programs.
+We must build a green society and invest in alternative energy sources and energy efficiency programs.
 Energy efficiency alone is predicted to keep over $2 trillion in the pockets of Americans by 2030, and will create millions of jobs and begin to beat back climate change.

 • Invest in access to renewable energy for communities that have been most impacted by the negative effects of climate change and ensure that renewable energy is affordable for all